Skip to content

 When we talk about stem cell therapy, it’s not a one-size-fits-all approach.
 Different types of stem cells have different jobs in the body, and for nerve damage, clinicians have focused on one particular type that shows incredible promise for repairing tissue and calming the inflammation that drives neuropathy pain.
 Understanding what kind of cells are used is the first step in seeing how this therapy can offer a new path toward relief and recovery.
 These cells are chosen for their unique ability to address the root causes of nerve damage, rather than just masking the symptoms.

-The Unique Properties of Mesenchymal Stem Cells (MSCs)
+What Makes Mesenchymal Stem Cells (MSCs)

 The star players in regenerative treatments for neuropathy are Mesenchymal Stem Cells, or MSCs.
 Think of them as the body’s natural repair crew.
 What makes them so special is their versatility.
 MSCs can develop into various cell types, including the very nerve cells that need repair.
 They also have a unique homing ability, allowing them to travel directly to sites of injury and inflammation.
 Once there, they get to work by releasing powerful anti-inflammatory agents and growth factors that help calm the overactive immune response contributing to your pain and encourage the body’s own healing processes to kick in.